From social etiquette and shared values to popular hobbies and attitudes towards work, we provide a general overview of Austrian people.

 Famous Austrian people

-Austria has a rich and colorful history which has given rise to some world-renowned names.
+Austria has a rich and colorful history that has given rise to some world-renowned names.
 Here are just some of the famous sons and daughters of the alpine nation.

 - Marie Antoinette – The beautiful and enigmatic Queen of France was born in Vienna.
 Before inciting the French Revolution for her lack of concern for the welfare of the French public, she was first adored during her initial reign from 1774–1792.